After studying this chapter, you will be able to

 The defining characteristic of the somatic nervous system is that it controls skeletal muscles.
 Somatic senses inform the nervous system about the external environment, but the response to that is through voluntary muscle movement.
 The term “voluntary” suggests that there is a conscious decision to make a movement.
 However, some aspects of the somatic system use voluntary muscles without conscious control.
 One example is the ability of our breathing to switch to unconscious control while we are focused on another task.
 However, the muscles that are responsible for the basic process of breathing are also utilized for speech, which is entirely voluntary.

 Let’s start with sensory stimuli that have been registered through receptor cells and the information relayed to the CNS along ascending pathways.
-In the cerebral cortex, the initial processing of sensory perception progresses to associative processing and then integration in multimodal areas of cortex.
+In the cerebral cortex, the initial processing of sensory perception progresses to associative processing and then integration in multimodal areas of the cortex.
 These levels of processing can lead to the incorporation of sensory perceptions into memory, but more importantly, they lead to a response.
 The completion of cortical processing through the primary, associative, and integrative sensory areas initiates a similar progression of motor processing, usually in different cortical areas.

-The functions of the prefrontal cortex are integral to the personality of an individual, because it is largely responsible for what a person intends to do and how they accomplish those plans.
+The functions of the prefrontal cortex are integral to the personality of an individual because it is largely responsible for what a person intends to do and how they accomplish those plans.
 A famous case of damage to the prefrontal cortex is that of Phineas Gage, dating back to 1848.
 He was a railroad worker who had a metal spike impale his prefrontal cortex (Figure 1.
 Phineas Gage).
 He survived the accident, but according to second-hand accounts, his personality changed drastically.
 Friends described him as no longer acting like himself.
 Whereas he was a hardworking, amiable man before the accident, he turned into an irritable, temperamental, and lazy man after the accident.
-Many of the accounts of his change may have been inflated in the retelling, and some behavior was likely attributable to alcohol used as a pain medication.
+Many of the accounts of his change may have been inflated in the retelling, and some behaviour was likely attributable to alcohol used as a pain medication.
 However, the accounts suggest that some aspects of his personality did change.
 Also, there is new evidence that though his life changed dramatically, he was able to become a functioning stagecoach driver, suggesting that the brain has the ability to recover even from major trauma such as this.

 Secondary Motor Cortices